Davidasx/flask-gpt/README.md

 Backend: Python Flask to receive messages from the frontend and call the API.

 Search: Free DuckDuckGo search API to search for information.
 You can set `DUCK_PROXY` environment variable to use a proxy for DuckDuckGo.

+Draw: Free CloudFlare Workers AI FLUX-schnell model to generate images.
+You can set `CLOUDFLARE_API_KEY` and `CLOUDFLARE_USER_ID` environment variables to use the CloudFlare Workers AI.

 All chat data is stored in an SQL database, with UUIDs stored in cookies.